 Emily Rodda's Deltora Quest series and its magic gems (plus other random broken pieces of something in the sequels.)

 In Harry Potter and the Deathly Hallows, Harry has to track down two sets of Plot Coupons before he can finish off Voldemort.
-The second set was strictly optional, but as long as Voldemort's already looking for one of them...
+The first set is Horcruxes, of which five remain after two were destroyed, respectively, during Chamber of Secrets and right before the events of Half-Blood Prince.
+The second set is the titular Deathly Hallows, of which there are three, and it's an optional quest until Voldemort starts looking for one of them.

 "Don't get cute."
 He grinds the gun barrel against the back of my neck.
 "The encapsulated bird your conspirators sent you to fetch.
 The sterilized male chicken with the Creator DNA sequences.
 The plot capon.
 Where is it?"